woylie/flop/README.md

 call `Flop.all/3`, `Flop.meta/3` or `Flop.count/3` directly.

-If you didn't configure a default repo as described above or if you want to override the default repo, you can pass it as a option to any function that uses the repo:
+If you didn't configure a default repo as described above or if you want to override the default repo, you can pass it as an option to any function that uses the repo:

 ```elixir